 Depart from Darwin

-In the late afternoon (approx 4pm) you will board The Coral Expeditions ship and settle into your cabin before departure.
+Meet in the hotel lobby at 7am for precheckin.
+You will board The Coral Expeditions ship and settle into your cabin before departure.
 Take the time to become acquainted with all the facilities onboard as we cruise south-west.

 As dusk falls meet your fellow travellers, the Captain and crew for the Welcome Drinks.